 - WP Broken Link Status Checker

 That one was a mouthful.
-This plugin is simple to use and it alerts you to broken links.
+This plugin is simple to use, and it alerts you to broken links.
 It scans your pages individually and reports broken links quickly.
-It doesn’t automatically fix them for you, however, so be sure to pay attention and mark your calendar to fix broken links at least once a month.
+However, it doesn’t automatically fix them for you, so be sure to pay attention and mark your calendar to fix broken links at least once a month.

 - WP Rocket

 This is another plugin that requires very little tech-savvy on your part.
 It monitors your website speed and performance for you.
 This is important because your site speed can affect your search rankings.